flant/cert-manager-webhook-regru/README.md

             groupName: {{ .Values.groupName.name }}
             solverName: regru-dns
 ```
-and run command
+and create the resource:

 ```shell
 kubectl create -f ClusterIssuer.yaml
 ```

-### Credentials
+#### Credentials

-In order to access the HTTP API, the webhook needs `user` and `password`.
+You have to provide a `user` and `password` for the webhook so that it can access the HTTP API.

-If you choose another name for the secret than `regru-password`, ensure you modify the value of `regruPasswordSecretRef.name` in the `ClusterIssuer`.
+Note that we use `regru-password` as the secret reference name in the `ClusterIssuer` example above.
+If you use a different name for the secret, make sure to edit the value of `regruPasswordSecretRef.name`.

-The secret for the example above will look like this:
+The secret for the above example would be as follows:
 ```yaml
 apiVersion: v1
 kind: Secret